 - No protein powder

-On top of it…I don’t eat eggs.
+On top…I don’t eat eggs.
 This leaves me with dairy, vegetables (nothing fancy just the regular stuff minus potato), and legumes which makes it challenging to get myself to: 20% carbs, 55% fat and 20% protein approx. as per the requirement of my research.

 One should not be worried about protein unless you are strength training (top level) because we get sufficient amounts via fatty foods, vegetables, legumes, nuts etc. So focus on carbs and fat as it is easier to focus on two than 3.